 We encourage a love of books and of reading by providing a rich reading environment in our classrooms and in our school library.
 Throughout the school, teachers read aloud to children on a regular basis.
 We read a wide range of good quality fiction, non-fiction and poetry.
 We teach both the word recognition skills needed to decode texts and the language comprehension skills needed to understand what is being read.
-Word recognition skills are developed systematically in the FS and KS1 through the teaching of synthetic phonics, using the 'Letters and Sounds' programme in our daily teaching of phonics throughout the EYFS and Key Stage 1.
-We use a book banding system to ensure that texts are at the appropriate level for each child and encourage daily reading at home.
+Word recognition skills are developed systematically in the FS and KS1 through the teaching of synthetic phonics, using the Monster Phonics programme in our daily teaching of phonics throughout the EYFS and Key Stage 1.
+We ensure reading books for early readers are fully decodable in line with our phonics scheme and encourage daily reading at home.
 Language comprehension skills are developed and deepened through directly taught activities within the immersion and analysis of texts.
 These are applied across the whole curriculum as well as within shared and guided reading sessions.
 A wide range of material is provided to access independently for interest or information and children are encouraged to use the library.
 Reading guidelines and record books are shared with parents.